-You’ve set up a Facebook Page for your business — now what?
+You’ve set up a Facebook page for your business.
+Thats great!

 If someone has already joined your email list, they most likely would love to connect with you on Facebook too.

-Send out an email to your contact list, inviting people to “Like” your business on Facebook.
-It’s easy to do with Constant Contact’s email templates.
+Send out an email to your contact list, announcing your new page and inviting people to follow your business on Facebook.

-Add a Facebook Page follow button to your website or blog.
-A Facebook follow button is a widget you add to your website that links fans from your website to your Facebook Page.
+Make it easy for your website visitors to follow your page by adding a Follow Button to your website or blog.
+A Facebook Follow Button is a widget you can add to your website that links people from your website to your Facebook Page.

 There is a big difference between social media and social media marketing.
-Social media marketing enables you to be found and be relevant.
+Give people a reason to Like your page by sharing helpful posts and driving action.

 Promote your Facebook Page on all of your print marketing materials including business cards, menus, flyers, signs, t-shirts — anywhere it can be visible.

-Promote your Facebook Page the next time you speak at a workshop, seminar or conference.
-Even include an image and link to your page in your slide deck.
+Mention your Facebook Page the next time you speak at a workshop, seminar or conference.
+You can even include an image and link to your page in your slide deck.